Custom-Built Under Stairs Wine Cellars for Los Angeles Homes

 If you’re looking for a custom wine cellar design, experienced professionals can provide helpful tips and advice.
 Basement, attic, or under-stairs spaces offer many creative possibilities for building wine cellars.
 Smaller closets and pantries can also be transformed into custom wine storage units.

 Whichever style you choose, use quality materials and professional installation services to ensure your wine collection stays safe and secure.
 With careful planning, your new wine cellar could become a showpiece in your home.

 Different Types of Wine Racking for the Glass Understairs Wine Cellar

 The diamond bins at the bottom of this wine racking system are perfect for storing bottles that need to age.
 These Alder wood bins, stained and lacquered to a glossy shine, are like jewels adorning the home’s interiors.
-Holding 9 magnums, 12 champagnes, or 16 regular sized wines, they offer an ideal spot for aging favorite wine bottles.
+Holding nine magnums, 12 champagnes, or 16 regular-sized wines, they offer an ideal spot for aging favorite wine bottles.

 Maximizing the Utility of LED Lighting in Small-Sized Wine Cellars

-LED lighting is ideal for this modern wine cellar highlighting the collection without producing heat that could harm the bottles.
-Plus, its increased visibility makes it easy to showcase favorite selections and their labels.
+LED lighting is ideal for this modern wine cellar, highlighting the collection without producing heat that could harm the bottles.
+Plus, its increased visibility makes showcasing favorite selections and their labels easy.
 This helps to create an inviting atmosphere for visitors, making them feel welcomed into the space.